okansungur/CodeQuality/README.md

   <img  src="https://github.com/okansungur/CodeQuality/blob/main/images/sonarpro8.png"><br/>
   SonarQube overallcode analyze
 </p>

-Now we are ready to open the command prompt as an administrator and paste the code and execute.It will be analayzed and prepared for our web interface.
-After the execution finishes open http://localhost:9000/projects.
+Now we are ready to open the command prompt as an administrator.
+Paste and execute the code .
+It will be analayzed and reports will be available for us  from SonarQube's web interface.
+When the execution finishes successfully, open http://localhost:9000/projects link.
 You will see the project name and the summary of analyzes.
-After our analyses form the web interface we will be able to see some categories related with our project.The categories can be listed as Bugs, Vulnerabilities, Security Hotspots, and Code Smells.
-Click on the project to explore the details.
+From the web interface, we will be able to see some categories, related with our student project.
+The categories can be listed as Bugs, Vulnerabilities, Security Hotspots, and Code Smells.
+Click on the project to explore more details.

 <p align="center">
   <img  src="https://github.com/okansungur/CodeQuality/blob/main/images/sonarpro9.png"><br/>